 - Take a Bus → take the bus from the Campo Grande terminal, located near the Lisbon airport.
 It takes 1 hour 47 min and costs around 5 to 8 euros.
 Buses run every 90 minutes from 8 am to 11 pm.

 - Rent a car → Renting a car in Lisbon airport is the most comfortable way to travel to Ericeira if you are bringing along luggage and a surfboard.
 If you want to discover the surrounding area and little villages close to Ericeira then renting a car is your best option.
 You can go all along the coast to the south and visit Cascais or to the north to visit Peniche (another surf town).

 - Take a Taxi → a taxi ride takes around 50 min and costs approximately 75-95 euros.

 - Uber → Taking an UBER is also 50 min and costs around 40 euros with the regular size car and the UberXL is around 60 euros.

 BEST TIME TO VISIT

-May – June; September – November if you want to surf (obviously you can visit during other seasons)
+May – June; September – November if you want to surf (obviously, you can visit during other seasons)

 Ericeira is located next to the Atlantic Coast and has its own microclimate.
 The region is about 5 degrees colder than Lisbon and windier than most regions in Portugal.
 This means that it doesn’t get too hot in Ericeira, but the weather can change suddenly.
-In fact, the weather in Ericeira is highly unpredictable.
+The weather in Ericeira is highly unpredictable.
 The nights are also cooler, so it is important to pack long pants and a sweater for those chillier nights.